Supakornn/pruna/docs/user_manual/configure.rst

 Configure Algorithms
 --------------------

-|pruna| implements a extensible architecture for optimization algorithms.
+|pruna| implements an extensible architecture for optimization algorithms.
 Each algorithm has its own impact on the model in terms of speed, memory and accuracy.
 The table underneath provides a general overview of the impact of each algorithm group.